monk-io/docs/docs/get-started/get-monk.md

 **Installing with Homebrew**

 We provide a [Homebrew](https://brew.sh/) repository containing official releases of Monk.
-You can obtain the latest stable version of Monk from this repository by running the following command:
+You can obtain the latest stable version of MonkOS from this repository by running the following command:

     brew install monk-io/monk/monk

-Now run the Monk daemon in a fresh terminal:
+Now run the MonkOS daemon in a fresh terminal:

     monkd